ticket-tiger/ticket-management-system/README.md

 # Ticket Manangement System - Issue Tracking Web App

-Simple issue tracking cloud application to showcase our skills using the MERN development stack.
+Simple issue tracking cloud application that showcases our skills using the MERN development stack.

 ![alt text](https://github.com/Coffee-Express/ce-tms-frontend/blob/main/public/MainPage.png?raw=true)

+## Table of Contents

+* General Info
+* Technologies

+## General Info

+Has your enterprise just released a new product?
+Would you like to hear feedback from your users to ensure they have a smooth experience?
+If you answered yes to these questions, then our Ticket Management System is the perfect product for you.
+Ticket Management System (or TMS) is a cloud-based issue tracking application where users can communicate any bugs they found using your product.
+Our user interface records an issue's title, category, and description which gives your company valuable information to resolve the bug as quickly as possible.

+Employees can then login to view tickets that users have created.

 ## Available Scripts